Primark: 21st century

-In 2009, having led the business since its foundation in 1969, Arthur Ryan retired as Chief Executive and became Chairman instead.
+In July 2009, having led the company since its foundation in 1969, Arthur Ryan retired as Chief Executive and became Chairman instead.
 He was replaced as Chief Executive by the company's Chief Operating Officer, Paul Marchant.

-The business expanded into Austria in 2012, France in 2013, and Italy in 2014.
+Primark expanded into Austria in 2012, France in 2013, and Italy in 2014.

-On 24 April 2013, the Rana Plaza clothing factory, which manufactured goods for Primark and other international brands, collapsed, killing 1,134.
-Primark went on to become the largest contributor of compensation, paying over US$10 million for deceased, missing, and injured claims.
+On 24 April 2013, in the Rana Plaza collapse, a manufacturing facility for Primark and other international brands, collapsed, killing 1,134 people.
+Primark was the largest contributor of compensation, paying over US$10 million for deceased, missing, and injured claims.

+From 2014, Primark began selling makeup products.

 Primark opened its current headquarters in 2015 in a redeveloped Dublin building, Arthur Ryan House, formerly Chapel House.

+In 2015, Primark opened its first United States shop, in Boston.

+Primark started selling vegan snacks from January 2018.

-In 2015, Primark opened its first United States shop in Boston, later expanding into New York City, Philadelphia, Danbury and Chicago.
-Having built a chain of around 40 shops in Spain, Primark opened a second outlet in Madrid in October 2015, its second-biggest in the world.
-The largest Primark shop opened in Birmingham on 11 April 2019, occupying the former Pavilions Shopping Centre of 161000 sqft, with five floors including a beauty salon, Disney-themed café and a barbershop, and adding the largest Greggs fast-food outlet in the world in February 2022.
-On 13 June 2019, Primark expanded to Slovenia with a shop in Ljubljana.
+In April 2019, Primark opened its largest shop to date, occupying Birmingham's former Pavilions Shopping Centre of 161000 sqft, with five floors including a beauty salon, Disney-themed café and a barbershop, and adding the largest Greggs fast-food outlet in the world in February 2022.
+In June 2019, it expanded to Slovenia with a shop in Ljubljana.

-On 23 March 2020, Primark temporarily closed its 189 UK shops, as a result of government restrictions during the COVID-19 pandemic.
-Its 153 shops in England re-opened on 15 June 2020.
-As a result of the lockdowns, the company reported a sales loss of £430 million.
+In February 2020, Primark launched a Wellness collection, which includes 80 products made of organic, sustainable or recycled materials.

-On 10 August 2020, Primark opened its first shop in Poland in the Galeria Młociny shopping centre in Warsaw, later expanding into Poznań, Kraków, Katowice, Wrocław and Łódź.
-In June 2021, Primark opened the first shop in the Czech Republic in Prague, occupying the area of 50590 sqft and serving as a flagship for the region of Central and Eastern Europe.
+In August 2020, Primark opened its first shop in Poland, in the Galeria Młociny shopping centre in Warsaw.
+This was followed by shops in Poznań, Kraków, Katowice, Wrocław and Łódź in 2021.
+In June 2021, it opened its first shop in the Czech Republic, occupying an area of 50590 sqft in Prague and serving as a flagship for the region of Central and Eastern Europe.

-In 2021, Primark unveiled a sustainability strategy that set targets to reduce textile waste, halving emissions and improving the life of Primark workers.

-On 15 December 2022, Primark opened its first shop in Romania, in Bucharest.
-On 20 June 2023, Primark opened its second shop in Bucharest.